Mardi Gras Cinnamon Roll King Cake (Bread Machine)

 Add all dough ingredients to pan of bread machine in order listed.
 Select dough cycle.

 When dough cycle finishes, transfer dough to floured surface.
 Divide in half, roughly 17.75 ounces each.
-Wrap half of dough in plastic wrap and refrigerate for later use.
+Wrap half of dough in plastic wrap and refrigerate for making second cinnamon roll king cake.

 Roll remaining dough into a 10-inch by 15-inch rectangle.